 The Kirstenbosch Botanical Gardens are open 365 days a year from 8 am – 6 pm (April to August) and 8 am – 7 pm (September to March).
 Entrance is R60 for adults, R30 for students with a valid student ID, R15 for children ages six to 17, and free for children under six.
 Tickets can be bought at webtickets.co.za.

 To get there, take the M3 towards Muizenberg, turn right at the traffic lights on to Rhodes Drive in Newlands then follow the signs to Kirstenbosch.

 Whether you’re visiting for the lush scenery or the top-of-the-range wine, a tour of the Cape Winelands is a must on any itinerary.
-In terms of Cape Town’s geography, ‘big three’ wine-producing areas are Constantia, Franschhoek and Stellenbosch, although the city centre is starting to catch up too.
+In terms of Cape Town’s geography, ‘big three’ wine-producing areas are Constantia, Franschhoek, and Stellenbosch, although the city center is starting to catch up too.

 If you prefer your tipple without crowds of other tourists, head to the Overberg, Swartland and Route 62 wine routes, which are also worth a trip.

 Cape Town offers both exquisite scenery and heaps of fun at its many gorgeous beaches.
 There’s Bloubergstrand in Table Bay, which offers a picture-perfect view of Table Mountain; the trendy Clifton with its four markedly different beaches divided by colossal boulders; and the ever-popular seaside retreats Camps Bay, Fish Hoek, and Hout Bay that all offer glimpses into seaside life.

 Other notable beaches in and around Cape Town include Muizenberg, Bakoven, Llandudno, Sandy Bay, Noordhoek, Kommetjie, Smitswinkelbaai, Glencairn, St James, and Boulders.

 See Also: Useful Cape Town Tips For Travellers